Private Valentine: Blonde & Dangerous

 Private Valentine: Blonde & Dangerous (also known as Major Movie Star in the United Kingdom) is a 2008 American comedy film starring Jessica Simpson.
 Simpson plays the title role of Megan Valentine, a down-on-her-luck actress who enlists in the United States Army.

 Plot

 When film star Megan Valentine (Jessica Simpson) suddenly finds herself broke and humiliated in the public eye, she wanders from the wreckage of a car accident and witlessly enlists in the United States Army, hoping that it will change her life.
 The spoiled actress immediately finds herself at odds with her tough drill sergeants and the harsh discipline of army life, leading to many humorous situations.

-In the end, Valentine wins the respect of her fellow trainees, and they all graduate together.
+In the end, Valentine changes and becomes a better person and wins the respect of her fellow trainees, and they all graduate together.
 She also recovers her house and the money that she lost.
-In the end, she changes and becomes a better person.